microsoft/Bing-Maps-Fleet-Tracker/README.md

 ## Getting Started

-There are two parts of the set-up process:
+There are two parts to the set-up process:
 1. Set up the backend services and administration portal
 2. Set up the mobile client